Hai River: History

 The Bund of the Hai River.

+In June 1840, the river was used for negotiations between Qing Imperial Commissioner Qishan and British Plenipotentiary Charles Elliot in the First Opium War.

 On 20 May 1858, the Pei-ho, as it was then known, was the scene of an invasion by Anglo-French forces during the Second Opium War whereby the Taku Forts were captured.

 In 1863 seagoing ships could reach the head of navigation at Tongzhou, but the crooked river was difficult for large vessels.

 During the Boxer Rebellion, Imperial Chinese forces deployed a weapon called "electric mines" on June 15, at the Baihe river before the Battle of Taku Forts (1900), to prevent the western Eight-Nation Alliance from sending ships to attack.
 This was reported by American military intelligence in the United States.
 War Dept. by the United States.
 Adjutant-General's Office.
 Military Information Division.

 Like the Yellow River, the Hai is exceedingly muddy because of the powdery soil through which it flows.
 The silt carried by the water deposits in the lower reaches, sometimes causing flooding.
 The waters from the five major tributaries only have one shallow outlet to the sea, which makes such floods stronger.
 Because China's capital (and second largest city), Beijing, and the third largest city, Tianjin, both lie in the Hai He Basin, Hai He floods cause a significant loss.
 To alleviate flooding, reservoirs have been built and artificial channels dug to divert excess water directly into the sea.
 For example, the Chaobai River is diverted to the Chaobai Xin River and no longer joins with the Northern Canal.

 Due to industrial and urban development in the Hai He Basin, the volume of water flow has greatly decreased.
 Many smaller tributaries and some of the major tributaries are dry for most of the year.
 With reduced water flow, water pollution worsens.
 The water shortage in the Hai He basin is expected to be alleviated by the South-North Water Transfer Project.